jadecobra/python_tdd_exercises/source/calculator.rst

   - ``x = random.randint(-1, 1)`` happens twice
   - ``y = random.randint(-1, 1)`` happens twice

-* I could update the ``TestCalculator`` class in ``test_calculator.py`` to create the random variables only once by using class variables and reference the variables in the tests
+* I could update the ``TestCalculator`` class in ``test_calculator.py`` to create the random variables only once by using class variables and reference them in the tests

   .. code-block:: python